 -

 Lecture by Keith Kintigh (Arizona State University).
 The Chaco Era has received a tremendous amount of archaeological consideration over the last 45 years.
-Far less attention has been paid to […]
+Far less attention has been paid to understanding the organization of northern Southwestern societies following the collapse of Chaco--a time was once viewed as a dark age, a time of cultural backsliding. […]

 -